 In peacekeeping and many post-conflict environments, assistance is generally provided through electoral components of field missions under the aegis of the Department of Peacekeeping Operations.
 In those cases, Electoral Assistance Division works closely with DPKO in planning and managing electoral support aspects of peacekeeping operations.

 The United Nations Development Programme (UNDP)

-It manages some 40 to 50 field-based electoral projects per year.
+It manages some 40 to 50 electoral projects per year.
 UNDP also engages with Member States on long-term capacity development, including the strengthening of electoral management bodies between elections.
-At the local level, the UNDP Country Offices play a key role in the coordination of electoral assistance.
-In addition to its field-based activities, UNDP produces important analysis on election-related issues.
+At the local level in non-mission settings, the UNDP Country Offices play a key role in the coordination of electoral assistance.
+In addition to its field-based activities, UNDP produces important analysis and knowledge products on election-related issues.

 The Office of the High Commissioner for Human Rights (OHCHR)

 The Office of the United Nations High Commissioner for Human Rights provides training and advice on human rights monitoring in the context of elections, supports and organizes campaigns for violence-free elections, engages in advocacy for human rights-compliant electoral laws and institutions, monitors and reports on human rights violations during electoral processes.